Consensys/linea-ens/packages/linea-ens-contracts/README.md

 PohRegistrationManger is the contract responsible to keep track of the users that used their POH to register a domain (One registration by address).

 - The owner of the PohRegistrationManger can set addresses as managers.
-- The managers of PohRegistrationManager can mark an address as having used its POH, EthRegistrarController is intented to be a manager.
+- The managers of PohRegistrationManager can mark an address as having used its POH, EthRegistrarController is intended to be a manager.

 ### PohVerifier